rstacruz/rscss/Readme.md

 <br>

-* **Variants of nested components**:
+### Variants of nested components
 A component may need to appear a certain way when nested in another component.
 Avoid modifying the nested component by reaching into it from the containing component.

 	```scss
 	.article-header {